imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Get started.md

 - the first part is to understand the science around goal setting, habit formation and behavior change
 - the second part is to get a sense of all the practical implications of the abstract concept we know of
-- the third part is to show you can begin taking action
+- the third part is to show you can begin taking action.

 # The First part - the System